List of Ghostbusters video games: Ghostbusters II video game

-Computer versions
+Computers

-The home computer editions were published by Activision; each edition is essentially similar, although the DOS version is completely different from the other ones, having been developed by a different company, Dynamix, with game design by Doug Barnett.
-Each version of the game includes a level in which the Statue of Liberty is controlled by the player.
-Each version also includes a final battle with Vigo the Carpathian.
+The home computer editions were published by Activision.
+Each version of the game includes a level in which the Statue of Liberty is controlled by the player and a final battle with Vigo the Carpathian.

-The DOS version begins with a level in which the Ghostbusters battle the Scoleri brothers in a courtroom, as in the film.
+The MS-DOS game is different from the others and begins with a level in which the Ghostbusters battle the Scoleri brothers in a courtroom, as in the film.
 If the player loses a challenge, the player's Ghostbuster character is institutionalized in a mental ward but can be rescued by one of the other Ghostbusters.
 The other computer versions of the game feature three levels based on scenes from the film.

-Activision NES version
+NES

 Activision's NES edition of the game is a single-player side-scrolling game where the player controls a Ghostbuster through various stages based on the film, making their way to the museum before time runs out.
 Two levels involves riding around in the heroes' famous car and another level requires the player to control the Statue of Liberty, shooting fireballs.
 The game was noted for being exceptionally hard to complete.